 Once you have completed and returned the questionnaire, the INIS will investigate the application and may write to you with more questions or with requests for more documentation.
 It is important that you respond to these letters.
 If you are applying for family reunification with children, you may be asked if you would consent to DNA testing with your children to prove that they are your biological children.

 If the application is granted you will receive a letter informing you that your family member(s) have been granted permission to enter and reside in Ireland.
 The letter will also contain information on how to apply for visas for your family so that they can travel to Ireland.
 It is very important that your family members enter Ireland within 12 months of the permission being granted.
 It is your responsibility to make all of the arrangements for your family member(s)’s travel and arrival in Ireland.

 My family have arrived.
 What next?

 Under Irish law, your family members have many of the same rights as you (the refugee or person eligible for subsidiary protection) do.
 They have the same rights in terms of access to employment, education, training, housing, social welfare and medical care as an Irish citizen.
 Once your family arrive in the State, they will be given a ‘landing stamp’ in their passport or travel document which will typically give them an initial permission to stay in Ireland for 90 days and your family members who are over 16 will be advised to go to a Registration Office before that 90 days expires to get an Irish Residence Permit.

 The location of your registration office depends on your address.
-In Dublin registration is done through one office in Burgh Quay Registration Office.
-You can find more about booking an appointment to register here.
+In Dublin registration appointments are made via an online booking system available here.
 For all other counties in Ireland, you can attend your local registration office which is normally located in a Garda Station.
 For a list of the main registration offices see here.
-In line with Covid-19 restrictions you will need to attend the registration office with your family member(s).
+In line with Covid-19 restrictions you will need to email your local office to make an appointment.